photonstorm/lazer/worklog.md

 * A Transform cache
 * Add interpolation to Shape rotation
 * Find a way to merge solid fill colors and fill patterns into ShapeGradient (and rename it!)
+* Add in the 'no rotation' transform update version

+### 2nd December 2015

+Fixed the Mat33.multiply function which was utterly wrong :)

+Added the Transform2D class and created lots of tests for it.
+This is mostly working how I need it to now.
+It encapsulates position, rotation and scale as you'd expect, with public getters and setters in local space, with a transform matrix with parenting / children for scene graph rendering.

+Also added SetTransformFromMatrix and DrawImageFromMatrix.

+With a working Transform class I can now create the start of a Sprite class and proper scene graph.
+Will also add the Transform object to the Canvas Shape class and test that.

 ### 1st December 2015